mikrostew/advent-of-code/2022/descriptions/day25.md

 Only 49 stars to go.

-You don't have enough stars to fill the blender, though.
-You need 8 more.
+You have enough stars to [Start the Blender].

+Both parts of this puzzle are complete!
+They provide two gold stars: **